sap-tutorials/Tutorials/tutorials/iot-part7-add-device/iot-part7-add-device.md

 [ACCORDION-BEGIN [Step 16: ](Paste message content)] ￼

-Select then the **RAW** type and copy and paste in the same content you just had (with a few value changes to make it easier to spot this insert.
+Select **Body**, then the **RAW** type and copy and paste in the same content you just had (with a few value changes to make it easier to spot this insert.
 Make sure you change the `messageType` to your ID.

 ```json
 {"mode":"sync", "messageType":"m0t0y0p0e1", "messages":[{"Humidity":25.8, "Temperature": 21.6, "timestamp":"2016-11-15T08:46:37.930Z"}]}